mike-hanson/auto-barrel-src/README.md

 Auto Barrel adds support for creating a barrel (index.[tj]s) in a folder and optionally keeping it up to date automatically.

+Please note the *raison d'etre' for this extension is the **Automated** maintenance of barrel files.
+While it provides two commands for creating and updating barrel files it was not intended for manual barrel management.
+There are several other extensions that may provide better support for manual barrel management.

 ![install and work](images/auto-barrel.gif)

 ## Features